 Mental retardation implies significant deficits, with onset early in life, in intelligence (as measured by standardized intelligence tests) and in adaptive behavior (e.g., communication, self-care, social interaction, school, and/or work).4 The deficits are recognized in the performance of social roles and age-appropriate tasks.
 The infant and preschool child may fail to achieve developmental milestones of sitting, responding to familiar faces, walking, talking, and sphincter control at expected ages.
 The schoolchild falls short of social expectations for classroom behavior and for reading, writing, and arithmetic.
 The adult may have difficulty in performing work within and outside the home, communicating, or understanding money, transport, and locality.

 Functional limitations in mental retardation can potentially be identified at three levels: impairment (altered brain structure and/or function), disability (deficits in intellectual function and adaptive behavior), and social participation (limitations in social roles and opportunities experienced by persons with disabilities due to environmental conditions).5,6 One-to-one correlations between currently understood causes, identifiable impairments, and levels of disability and participation appear to be the exception rather than the rule.
 For example, in people with mental retardation, identifiable neuropathological lesions often correlate weakly or not at all with specific causes and/or clinical/functional attributes.7,8

-The dominant approach to defining ...
+The dominant approach ...